js4768/MSAProject1/student-svc/src/Readme.txt

 	Must be followed by a JSON request body.
 In the body a valid firstname and lastname field must be specified.

 /student/info GET
-	This API returns all student who satisfy certain conditions.
+	This API return student info with the student ID.

-	Use URL parameters to construct the query.
-If no parameter is present, the API returns all students in the database.

 /student/delete DELETE
 	This API deletes one student with the given student ID.